aws/aws-eks-best-practices/content/reliability/reliability.md

 A service mesh can help you implement observability in your application with minimal code change.
 Proxies like [Envoy](https://www.envoyproxy.io) provide in-built support for monitoring, logging and tracing and support and can help you visualize your application network, making troubleshooting and deployments easier.

 You can also use service mesh features like automatic retries and rate limiting to make your microservices more resilient.
+### Use Prometheus cient library to expose metrics
+In addition to monitoring the state of the appliation and aggregating standard metrics, you can also use Prometheus to expose application specifc custom metrics to improve application's observability.

 ## Service Mesh
 + [AWS App Mesh](https://aws.amazon.com/app-mesh/)